Azure/cortana-intelligence-price-analytics/README.md

 same items in other sites, and so on.
 As data in an item increases, its elasticity estimate will be fine-tuned more specifically.

-This solution analyzes your prices and makes recommendations,
+This solution analyzes your prices and
 * shows you in one glance how elastic your product demand is
 * provides pricing recommendations for every product in your item catalog
 * discovers related products (substitutes and complements